marcgg/marcgg.github.com/_posts/2025-02-18-no-technical-project.md

 </div>

-Obviously, not the best outcome for code quality.
+Obviously, not the best outcome.
+In this situation the dev:

+- Focused on fuzzy concepts like guidelines or technical debt that have no clear business impact.
+- Didn't take current objectives into account.

 Here's a different approach:

 <div class="chat">